Alex-Chervony/Excel-VBA-AB-Test-pooled/README.md

 # AB-Test
 1. If test conditions\* are met, do a pooled Z test comparing 2 proportions.
-1. If test conditions are met, return the proportion difference.
+1. If test conditions are met and significant difference is found, return the proportion difference.
-1. If test conditions are not met do not return anything.
+1. If test conditions are not met, or there is no significant difference, do not return anything.

 ### Usage: